ypid/ypid-ansible-inventory/README.rst

   Optimized for performance at the cost of security/hardening.
   Use reduced key sizes.

+``experimental``
+  Enables experimental/tech preview features of roles.
+  Can be used when developing roles or to deploy test/staging instances.

 ``qubes``
   Optimized for use together with `Qubes OS`_ VMs.